towhee-io/towhee/docs/03-User Guides/01-command-line-tool.md

 ### Test your operator

-Then you can run `towhee.ops` to test your operator.
+Then you can run `towhee.ops` to test this operator.

 ```Shell
 $ python